 Mark advises clients throughout higher education and the health care industry, including pharmaceutical companies, medical device manufacturers, biotechnology firms, IT companies, hospitals, and universities.
 He has extensive experience in legal issues related to research with humans and animals, stem cell and genetic research, research grants and contracts, research misconduct, international research collaborations and “foreign influence” regulations, and data privacy.
 In 2012, with Dr. Barbara Bierer, Mark started, and continues to serve as faculty co-chair of, the Multi-Regional Clinical Trials Center of Harvard University and Brigham and Women’s Hospital, a project designed to improve the planning, conduct and regulation of multi-national clinical trials, with a special emphasis on trials in the emerging economies.

 Mark was a partner at Ropes & Gray from 2001-2008, before leaving to serve as Executive Vice President and Chief Administrative Officer at St. Jude Children's Research Hospital.
 Before returning to the firm, Mark also served as Senior Associate Provost for Research at Harvard University.
-At Harvard, he supervised the University’s sponsored research operations and was responsible for the full range of research policy and compliance issues, including human subjects research, research misconduct, export controls, conflicts of interest, and grants and contracts compliance.
+At Harvard, he supervised the University’s sponsored research operations and was responsible for the full range of research policy and compliance issues, including human subjects research, research misconduct, export controls, international research collaborations, conflicts of interest, and grants and contracts compliance.
 In 2012, during a period of intense regulatory scrutiny, Mark served as the managing director of Harvard's Primate Research Center.

 Mark has particular experience in establishing legal structures and operational plans for international service and research projects, especially in emerging economies.
 For St. Jude, he established a vaccine study center in the Eastern Highlands of Zimbabwe, in collaboration with Africa University.
 While at Ropes & Gray, he started and served as the first executive director of Harvard’s extensive PEFPAR-funded AIDS treatment programs in Nigeria, Tanzania and Botswana, and later served as the chair of the oversight committee for that project.
 At Harvard, he worked with faculty from across the University to establish service, demonstration and research projects throughout the world, including China, Viet Nam, Colombia, Peru, and the Gulf States, among other countries.
 Mark has represented a number of universities and academic medical centers in allegations of “foreign influence” and academic espionage by faculty and post-doctoral fellows.

 Since 1986, Mark has taught at a number of law schools, including Columbia, NYU, Harvard, and Yale.
 The subjects he has covered include health care law and finance, public health law, the law of human subjects research, occupational health law, and managed care law.
 He currently holds a faculty position at Yale Law School, where he teaches health care law and finance and public health law, and at the Yale School of Medicine, where he teaches the history of the regulation of the medical profession, medical malpractice, and medical privacy.